Documentation of Kam: Natural interaction, multimodality, and community-driven ethnographic documentation

 Lesage, Jakob & Elisha Yunana.
 2022.
 Kam documentation training: syllabus sketch.
 Syllabus outline. https://docs.google.com/document/d/1QVAQcgKdUkV0-syXgUmo9WEW_B65vQsO.

 Acknowledgement and citation

 Jakob Lesage is the principal investigator of this project.
-The speakers who will record most of the data are Babangida Audu, Solomon Ahmadu, Danjuma Bello and Rahab Precious Garba.
-Isa Sarkin Dawa, the political king of Kam, has played a major role in raising interest in this project in the Kam community.
-Elisha Yuhana teaches the consultants to use recording equipment.
-Ibiem Abraham Msugh provides logistic support.
-Bitrus Andrew provides annotation training.
+The speakers who recorded most of the data are Solomon Ahmadu, Babangida Audu, Ezekiel Audu, Nakan S. Baka, Lazarus Bako, Danjuma Bello, Lucy Gabriel, Rahab Precious Garba, Safiya Hamidu, Samuel Jatau, David Mamuda, Gambo Musa, and Ezra Nechung.
+Isa Sarkin Dawa, the political king of Kam, has played an important role in raising interest in this project in the Kam community.
+Elisha Yuhana taught the consultants to use recording equipment.
+Bitrus Andrew provided computer training.
+Babangida Audu and Rahab Precious Garba did most of the consultant transcription and translation.
+The project team is grateful to the Kam community for their cooperation and willingness to participate.
 Corpus users should acknowledge the data collector and the individuals whose speech or image is used.
 Their names can be found in the metadata.
-When using any data from the deposit, please cite the collection as follows:
+When using any data from the collection, please cite the collection as follows: